fly-apps/laravel-dictaphone/README.md

 5. Finally, in order to fulfill its dispatch duties, the Reverb server needs to be started with the command: `php artisan reverb:start`

 6. To accommodate more than one server/Fly Machine, Redis can be used to manage connections across these nodes.
-This is [readily accommodated](https://laravel.com/docs/11.x/reverb#scaling) by Reverb, simply set the `REVERB_SCALING_ENABLED=true`
+This is [readily accommodated](https://laravel.com/docs/11.x/reverb#scaling) by Reverb, simply set the `REVERB_SCALING_ENABLED=true` env variable

 ### TLDR;important setups needed: